karlg100/homebridge-smartstart/README.md

 ## What does this do?

-This plugin enables your SmartStart vehicle to be controlled by HomeKit (and Siri) via homebridge.
+This plugin enables your SmartStart remote starter to remote start, stop, lock/arm and unlock/disarm your vehicle to be controlled by HomeKit (and Siri) via homebridge.
 Install using the standard homebridge instructions, and add this plugin.

+* accessory - Use SmartStart for remote smart support and/or use SmartStartLock for remote lock/arm and unlock/disarm
 * name - give your vehicle a name.
 Can be anything you like
 * username - your username you use to login to the app on your phone to control your vehicle
 * password - the password to the same account